dansmyers/ComputerOrganizationAndArchitecture/Notes/01a-Introducing_C.md

 concept of object-oriented programming as we understand it today.
 Smalltalk, one of the first true object-oriented languages, was introduced at about the same time as C, but OOP didn't really take off until the late 1980's and early 1990's.

-C programs, therefore, don't have classes, or use declarations like `public` and `private`.
+C programs, therefore, don't have classes or use declarations like `public` and `private`.
 C does have the concept of a `struct`, which can be used to group related data items together, but a C `struct` is more primitive than a Java object and can't contain methods.
 More on that later.

 **The `main` Function**

 Every C program must have a function named `main`, which serves as the entry point for the program.
-It is possible for `main` to take input arguments from the command line; we'll talk about this later.
+It is possible for `main` to take input arguments from the terminal; we'll talk about this later.

-By convention, `main` returns 0 if the program completed successfully or a non-zero value on an unsuccessful completion or error.
+By convention, `main` returns `0` if the program completed successfully.
+A nonzero return value indicates an unsuccessful completion or an error.

 **Printing**